 Wiggins is a very small city located in the state of Mississippi.
 With a population of 4,541 people and two constituent neighborhoods, Wiggins is the 77th largest community in Mississippi.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wiggins is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Wiggins is a city of service providers, sales and office workers, and construction workers and builders.
-There are especially a lot of people living in Wiggins who work in healthcare suport services (14.35%), office and administrative support (11.82%), and sales jobs (11.21%).
+Unlike some cities, Wiggins isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wiggins are a mix of both white- and blue-collar jobs.
+Overall, Wiggins is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Wiggins who work in sales jobs (15.11%), healthcare suport services (11.62%), and teaching (9.52%).

-The percentage of people in Wiggins with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 11.53% of people over 25 have a bachelor's degree or advanced degree.
+The percentage of adults in Wiggins with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.21% of adults in Wiggins have a bachelor's degree or advanced degree.

 Wiggins is an extremely ethnically-diverse city.
 The people who call Wiggins home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wiggins residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Wiggins include German, English, French , and Scottish.
+Important ancestries of people in Wiggins include Irish, German, Scots-Irish, English, and French.

 The most common language spoken in Wiggins is English.
-Other important languages spoken here include Spanish and African languages.
+Other important languages spoken here include Spanish and Italian.